bartek-blog/bartek-blog.github.io/_posts/2018-06-16-how-to-use-rvm.markdown

 ---
 layout: post
+comments: true
-title:  "Using RVM"
+title:  "How to use RVM"
 date:   2018-06-16 18:00:00 +0200
 categories: ruby
 ---

 Ruby Version Manager ([RVM](https://rvm.io/)) is a way to mange multiple version of ruby on the same computer.
+It is somehow similar to python's virtualenvs, but has much more features, like:
+* list, download and install desired ruby version
+* automatically switch to proper version when one enters a project's directory
+* etc.

 ## Installation